nffdiogosilva/code-review/README.md

     $ cd <project_dir>
     $ docker-compose up

+To login, use the already available user: "admin" and password: "admin"

 The only dependency needed to run it is docker (and docker-compose)

 ##  What's in code_review project?